UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * data_units: What is this data type measured in?
  * data_name: A name for this data
  * data_dimen: Dimension -- for comparison with dimension in tAttr.
+ * data_hash: The hash of the datum.
+This hash is generated using python's hash() function, as used in hash tables.
+Allows for easy comparison of data.
  * cr_date: Creation date

 tDatasetGroup